Heliferepo/EPYtechIntra/README.md

 ## Documentation

-**For all `(Json)` replies check the example section**
+**For all `(Json)` replies check the example section** **All responses are examples and are there to give you an idea of the model that uses the intranet they are absolutely not representative values of the real intranet most of them have been hidden or replaced to fake ones only keys are constants**

 | Function | Definition | Description | Return value |
 | -------- | ---------- | ----------- | ------------ |